dubiefe/Library/README.md

 ### Backend
 The backend is hosted on CloudFare.

-The database consists of a table with two lines:

-    - one for a json with all the user's info;

-    - one for all the libraries.
+The database consists of a table with two lines: one for a json with all the user's info, and one for all the libraries.

 The database is accessible thanks to a worker.